-100 Mile per Hour Fastballs—the Hardest Throwing Pitchers in Baseball History
+100-mph Fastballs: The Hardest Throwing Pitchers in Baseball History

 Ah baseball, I so love thee.
-The season starts in the spring, and brings with it all the joy of the new year with new heroes, GOATs, and loads of terrific stories.
+The season starts in the spring and brings with it all the joy of the new year with new heroes, GOATs, and loads of terrific stories.

 I fell in love with the sport at the age of 12.
 It takes immense athletic skill and determination to make it into the major leagues, but some people have skills that seem superhuman, and the ability to throw a ball at 100 mph is certainly an impressive one.